learn-co-students/phrg-js-principles-scope-lab-pca-000/README.md

 * `overwriteBestCustomer()`: See the consequences of declaring a variable in global scope, by writing a new function called `overwriteBestCustomer()` that changes that `bestCustomer` variable.
 * `leastFavoriteCustomer` and `changeLeastFavoriteCustomer()`: Now declare a constant in global scope called `leastFavoriteCustomer`, be sure to assign it some initial value.
 Ok, now write a function called `changeLeastFavoriteCustomer()` that attempts to change that constant - notice what JavaScript does when you try to change the constant.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-principles-scope-lab/issues) or [pull-reqeust](https://github.com/learn-co-curriculum/phrg-js-principles-scope-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-principles-scope-lab'>Scope Lab</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Scope Lab</p>